andrewt3000/MachineLearning/cnn4Images.md

 ### Computer Vision tasks
-Object classification - identifying an object in an image.
+**Object classification** - identifying an object in an image.
-Classification + Localization - drawing a bounding box around an object.
+**Classification + Localization** - drawing a bounding box around an object.
 One or fixed number of objects.
 Train a CNN to classify but also train box coordinates as a regression problem finding (x, y, w, h)
-Semantic segmentation - Label every pixel between classes.
+**Semantic segmentation** - Label every pixel between classes.
 Don’t distinguish between different instances.
 Use a cnn, downsample and then upsample for efficiency.
-Instance segmentation - Segment between different instances of objects.
+**Object detection** - drawing a bounding box around an unlimited number of objects.
+Get regions of interest, and run algorithms such as R-CNN, fast R-CNN, faster R-CNN.
+There are also new single pass models such as Yolo and SSD.
-Object detection - drawing a bounding box around an unlimited number of objects.
-Get regions of interest, and run algorithms such as R-CNN, fast R-CNN, faster R-CNN, or Yolo and SSD.
+**Instance segmentation** - Segment between different instances of objects.
-Image cpationing - describing the objects in an image.
+**Image cpationing** - describing the objects in an image.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/cv.png" />